secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-guide/index.html.md

 The business decided to move forward with the implementation of Coupa for the Procurement and Payment Program.
 Coupa provides these functionalities within one platform and is integrated to decrease procurement approval turn-times and reduce manual workflow delays.

-In scope for this first delivery is the implementation of Coupa Pay for the US and Netherlands entities.
-{: .alert .alert-info}

 ## What is Coupa

-Coupa is a cloud-based purchasing and payment platform that will be used by GitLab as from June 1st 2021 **for the US and Netherlands entities**.
+Coupa is a cloud-based purchasing and payment platform that will be used by GitLab as of 2021-06-01 for the US and Netherlands entities and as of 2021-12-13 for remaining entities.
 It has an easy-to-use interface that will improve the way suppliers connect with GitLab.
 All new purchase orders, invoices and communications will be managed through the Coupa Supplier Portal.

 ### How to access Coupa